compuphase/demangle/readme.md

 ## Why build my own

 The canonical implementation for name demangling is `cp-demangle`, originally from the `libiberty` project.
-While I read the story of how the [early releases of this code were riddled with bugs](https://fitzgeraldnick.com/2017/02/22/cpp-demangle.html), those were the early versions.
+While I read the story of how the [early releases of cp-demangle were riddled with bugs](https://fitzgeraldnick.com/2017/02/22/cpp-demangle.html), those were the early versions.
 The *current* version is probably the most field-tested demangler for GNU C++.

 The reason I decided to make my own, is the license: `cp-demangle` is GPL.
 While I release my demangle library as open-source, I want to be able to use it in commercial projects as well.